OneDeadKey/zmk-config-aekeynox/include/aekeynox/README.md

 - comparing things more complex than integers (yes, it’s *that* primitive)

 As simple as this trick may seem, it makes it a **LOT** easier and faster to find errors reported by the GHA outputs.
-To that end, here are some of the more common errors you may encounter and what they mean:
+To that end, here are some of the most common errors you may encounter and what they mean:

 - `expected number or parenthesized expression`: a key/layer/modifier/macro is